 In shade, the foliage – 20″ inches long with many 1/2-inch firmly-textured leaflets – retain their lovely broadleaf evergreen color.

 But in a sunny location, for fall color, Nandina domestica leaves goes from purple-bronze to a bright red, bright crimson or rich, dark red during the cold months, adding spectacular beauty to the winter landscape.

 When more than one plant is grown and cross-fertilization occurs, the loose clusters of creamy-white or light-pink spring flowers which are erect and terminal, are followed by large scarlet berries.

 Heavenly Bamboo As A Hedge

 For use as an informal hedge, either as a line or boundary marker or as background for beds and borders, this invasive species is equally useful.
-Judicious pruning will insure shapely plants, bushy to the ground, as well as keeping the hedge at the desired height.
+Pruning nandina will insure shapely plants, bushy to the ground, as well as keeping the hedge at the desired height.